Telekia speciosa: Habitat

 Telekia speciosa is an adaptable species which can grow in a wide range of different habitats.
 It is often found growing in damp, shaded, nitrogen rich woodland.
 It has also been known to grow in forests, glades, meadows and mountainous habitats.
 It is also frequently found growing in damp soil on the banks of lakes, rivers and streams.
 It is also associated with heavily disturbed habitats such as wasteland.
 This species has evolved to grow well in partial shaded environments.
 Plants will grow in full sun, but can suffer foliage necrosis during drought.
 Plants growing in full shade are stunted.
 It grows best in damp clay soils, which are free of calcium carbonate, however it can grow in sandy, loam or even chalk soils.
-The species grows at elevations ranging from 300-1700 meters above sea level.
+The species grows at elevations ranging from 300 to 1700 metres above sea level.
 T. speciosa is sold and sometimes used as an ornamental plant in gardens outside of its natural range.